Kyslik/column-sortable/README.md

 ```

 >**Note**: I strongly recommend to catch **ColumnSortableException** because there is a user input in question (GET parameter) and any user can modify it in such way that package throws ColumnSortableException with code `0`.

+# Session - persisting parameters

+Package supports saving the sortable parameters _sort_ and _direction_ into the session.
+To support this on the application level set the `to_session` configuration parameter to `true`.